dcpurton/pgf-cmykshadings/README.md

   of named colours), you should load `pgf-cmykshadings` *after* `xcolor` or use `\PassOptionsToPackage{...}{xcolor}` before loading `pgf-cmykshadings`.

+### Explicitly choosing RGB or CMYK shadings

-RGB shadings can continue to be used by using the following macros:
+RGB shadings can always be set up using:

   - `\pgfdeclarehorizontalrgbshading`
   - `\pgfdeclareverticalrgbshading`
   - `\pgfdeclareradialrgbshading`

-An RGB shading can then be used with `\pgfusergbshading`.
+And then used with `\pgfusergbshading`.

-It is also possible to retain RGB shadings as the default and use CMYK shadings on demand.
-This can be set up by loading `pgf-cmykshadings` with the `nodefault` option.
-In this case, CMYK shadings can be set up using the following macros:
+Similarly, CMYK shadings can always be set up using:

   - `\pgfdeclarehorizontalcmykshading`
   - `\pgfdeclareverticalcmykshading`
   - `\pgfdeclareradialcmykshading`

-And a CMYK shading can then be used with `\pgfusecmykshading`.
+And then used with `\pgfusecmykshading`.

 ## Licence